oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 Insturctions:

 1. Install [VisualStudio](https://visualstudio.microsoft.com/vs/), required by CUDA.
-Ensure to add C++ Packages, specially SDKs.
+Ensure to add C++ Packages, specially last version of  SDKs.
 2. If you got old GPU drivers or you want to update them I recomend running [DDU](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html) to clean the GPU before installing new drivers.
+Look for your [drivers](https://www.nvidia.com/Download/index.aspx) and install them.
 3. Download [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
-4. I recomend Personalized installation and just install CUDA option which is the CUDA itself and the Driver component if you want to update it.
-If you want to update drivers don't forget step 2.
+4. I recomend Personalized installation and just install CUDA option which is the CUDA itself.
 5. Ensure to have on Path the following ones: c:\program files\nvidia gpu computing toolkit\cuda\v10.0\libnvvp;
 c:\program files\nvidia gpu computing toolkit\cuda\v10.0\bin;
 c:\program files (x86)\microsoft visual studio\2017\community\vc\tools\msvc\14.15.26726\bin\hostx64\x64;

 Now CUDA should be working fine.

+For testing CUDA I recomend go to others and try to run DeviceProperties.cu, there you will find how.

 To build the program go to the Build and Run section.